Worst-case Harrow-Hassidim-Lloyd algorithm with average-case correct quantum Fourier transform: Abstract

 \section{Abstract}

-In [\href{https://quantum-journal.org/papers/q-2022-12-07-872/}{Quantum 6, 872, 2022}], Linden and de Wolf proposed a lightweight protocol for verifying the average-case correct behavior of the quantum Fourier transform (QFT).
-They proved that good average-case QFT performance suffices for good worst-case performance in several quantum tasks.
-Here we provide another application of this worst-case-to-average-case reduction, using a strengthened Linden–de Wolf protocol.
-We show that, across three distinct scenarios, the Harrow–Hassidim–Lloyd algorithm can be executed with provably good worst-case performance, assuming only that the QFT is correct on average.
+In [\href{https://quantum-journal.org/papers/q-2022-12-07-872/}{Quantum 6, 872, 2022}], Linden and de Wolf proposed a lightweight protocol for verifying average-case correctness of the quantum Fourier transform (QFT).
+They showed that good average-case QFT performance is sufficient for good worst-case performance in several quantum information-processing tasks.
+In this work, we study whether such average-case guarantees are also sufficient when the QFT is used coherently inside the Harrow--Hassidim--Lloyd algorithm.
+We show that the original average-case condition is not quite strong enough for this purpose, due to possible relative phase errors between different eigenspaces.
+To address this, we introduce a strengthened Linden--de Wolf-type verification condition that controls the relevant coherences, and prove that it guarantees worst-case correctness of the HHL algorithm in several natural settings.